INVOKERer/DeepRFTv2/README.md

-# DeepRFTv2: Fourier Kernel Estimation for Image Deblurring
+# DeepRFTv2: Kernel-level Learning for Image Deblurring

 The code will be published once the paper is accepted